RU-Automated-Reasoning-Group/GCRL-LTL/README.md

 #### $\omega$-Regular Specification $\phi_6$

 $\varphi_1 \vee \varphi_2$ where $\varphi_1$ (the green path) is $GF((1, 0) ∧ X(F((3, 0) ∧ X(F(3, 2) ∧ XF(1, 2)))))$ and $\varphi_2$ (the orange path) is $F((0, 2) \wedge GF((2, 2) \wedge X(F((3, 2) \wedge X(F(3, 3) \wedge XF(2, 3))))))$ - the agent opts to iteratively traverse a small loop to satisfy the $\omega$-regular specification, although this loop is on a far-away end.

-By making the value got from $V$ policy as the cost of edges in specification abstract graph, we select one of the optional path with smallest cost.
-Obviously, the smaller infinite loop have lower overall cost even it costs more to get into the loop than the bigger one.

 <p align='center'>
 <img src="./ant/misc/fig/phi9maze.png" alt="phi9maze" height=250 width=250>